 You've seen my yearly Top Five/Top Ten lists, but how about a "best of the best" list?
 For those of you who have been following this blog, you’ll know that I’ve been producing a list of my favorite books published for each of the years I’ve been blogging.
 While I probably should have done this … Continue reading TCL’s Best of the Best List for 2013-2020

-From "What I Loved" by Siri Hustvedt (inspired by a recent post by A Life in Books) to "The Beautiful Strangers" by Camille Di Maio.
+From “Hamnet” by Maggie O'Farrell to “Vinegar Girl” by Anne Tyler.
 This is a monthly link-up hosted by Kate at Books Are My Favourite and Best.
-Each month a book is chosen as a starting point and linked to six other … Continue reading #6Degrees of Separation for July 4, 2020.
+Each month a book is chosen as a starting point and linked to six other books to form a chain.
+A book doesn’t need to be connected to all … Continue reading #6Degrees of Separation for January 2, 2021.

 What is Throwback Thursday?
 I've noticed several of these meme on a few book blogs.
 For example, Susan Loves Books does one, which is (or was originally) hosted by Renee@It’s Book Talk.
 I also noticed that another fellow blogger, Lorrea @ What 'Cha Readin'?, was doing this as a monthly meme for her blog.
-In … Continue reading TCL’s Throwback Thursday #5 – July 2, 2020.
+Then … Continue reading TCL’s #ThrowbackThursday and #LinkParty #11 – December 31, 2020.

 2020: The Year of Too Many 5/5 Star Books!
 This past year has been a particularly good one for my reading list, partially because I was furloughed for two months in April and May, and then I retired in July.
 That means that I was able to read 64 books this year (as compared to … Continue reading #TopTenTuesday TCL’s Top Ten Favorite Books of 2020.